Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 ## Content

-The course is structured similarly to [@muller2022pcp].
+The course is structured similarly to the PCP Notebooks of @muller2022pcp.
 Data-Driven Chemistry consists of 10 Units, each designed as a 3-hour workshop session, either in-person or online.
 Additional tasks are provided for completion after the workshop sessions.
 A summary of each unit can be found in Table 1 below:

 | Unit | Content Summary                 | Materials |